TexasDIS/metadata/tdis_metadata_field_documentation.md

 **Field Name**: Contact Name
 **Description**: Name of a person who is a responsible point of contact.
-**Use**: Required for Dataset, Optional for Artifact, Layer, and Model.
+**Use**: Required for Collection, Optional for Artifact, Layer, and Model
 **Use Condition**: None
 **Accepts Multiple Values**: Yes
 **Format**: Text